 Energy.
 We are tied into contracts but when feasible we will change to a green energy supplier.

 Cleaning.
-We are moving over the eco-friendly versions cleaning products.
+We are moving over to eco-friendly versions of cleaning products.

 Reduce.
 We seem to use a lot of paper.